 Store leftovers in an airtight container in the refrigerator for 3-5 days.
 Coleslaw will taste best if consumed within 2-3 days.

-To make prep easier, try using the slicing attachment on your food processor to prep the cabbage and carrots.
+To make prep easier, try using the slicing attachment on your food processor to prep the cabbage and carrots, or purchase them pre-shredded.

-Purple and green cabbage taste the same, so don't worry if you can only find one or the other at the grocery store.
+Purple and green cabbage taste more or less the same, so don't worry if you can only find one or the other at the grocery store.

 For maximum freshness and minimum sogginess, prep the dressing and the veggies separately and mix them together when ready to serve.